openutm/flight-spotlight/README.md

 # Flight Spotlight

-This is a Javascript based DSS extenstion to query all flights plans in a DSS network and display on a 3D Globe.
+A project to see all flights in a area, including querying flights in a DSS and a custom database.
 It uses CesiumJS to display the flight data in 3D and as an navigable list.

 ## Installation